Elao/designPattern/README.md

 # PHP/JS Design patterns implementation

-Implementation samples of Design Pattern in PHP & Javascript
+Implementation samples of Design Pattern in PHP & Javascript.

-This repository is our training at [Elao](http://www.elao.com/) in the use of design patterns.
+This repository is our training at [Elao](http://www.elao.com/) to practice the use of design patterns.

-Feel free to change the code and pull requests!
+Feel free to change the code and submit pull requests!

 ## Patterns